felipefialho/piano/README.md

 - `npm run build`: run all production tasks create a `dist` folder to deploy
 - `npm run lint`: lint javascript and css
 - `npm run fix`: command to fix all eslint errors
-- `npm run deploy`: run all tasks to build and deploy on gh-pages

 ## License